- Abhorrent Admirer:

 - The Boxing Episode: "The Tap Out Job."

-- Brains and Brawn: Eliot and Hardison play these roles at times — though Eliot is a Genius Bruiser and Hardison has come a long way from when fighting the injured was his niche.
+- Eliot and Hardison tend to fall into this dynamic when partnered up, though Eliot is a Genius Bruiser and Hardison has come a long way from when fighting the injured was his niche.
 Contributing to the dynamic is the fact that Eliot has been known to purposefully play dumb about electronics and technology just to aggravate Hardison.

 - Played with in one job, where Sophie played a internal investigations Hitter (ie, Eliot's role, though she never actually had to fight) and in doing so we get this line